Download the PDF version

-The minimum requirements to be eligible to enroll through extended education are that you have advanced to candidacy, completed all the coursework required for your degree and filed an application for graduation.
-Some departments allow graduate students to register for one unit of a discipline-specific x693 course through the Office of Extended Education.
+The minimum requirements to be eligible to enroll through extended education are that you have advanced to candidacy, completed all the coursework required for your degree and have a current graduation date on file with the Office of the Registrar.
+Some departments allow graduate students to register for one unit of a discipline-specific x693 course through the College of eLearning & Extended Education.
 Enrollment in the discipline-specific x693 course allows you to maintain continuous enrollment and to maintain your status in the master’s degree program.
 Please check with your graduate coordinator; additional requirements for registering through extended education vary by department.
 For example, in the Biological Sciences department graduate students must have completed all the requirements above and in addition have their thesis approved by their committee and graduate coordinator.
 They may register in one unit of BIOL x693 to return to campus the following semester to deliver their thesis presentation.
 For another example, Natural Resources allows graduate students to register through extended education after they have produced a complete first draft thesis and met the minimum requirements above.

-Please refer to the Extended Education website for information about campus privileges associated with enrollment through Extended Education.
+Please refer to the College of eLearning & Extended Education website for information about campus privileges associated with enrollment through Extended Education.

 Educational Leave of Absence